arangodb/arangodb-docker/README.md

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/arangodb/arangodb-docker/issues).

-You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).
+You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net) - ArangoDB specific questions can be asked in `#arangodb`.

 ## Contributing